 14. What Was Popular In The 90s

-Payphones, bomber jackets, scrunchies, Nintendo, fanny packs, rollerblades, and VHS tapes are sure to spark nostalgia.
-This will serve as a history lesson for the Gen Zers on your team.
+Payphones, bomber jackets, scrunchies, Nintendo, fanny packs, rollerblades and VHS tapes are sure to spark nostalgia.

 Trivia is a fun team-building suite of games you can enable on Slack.
-With games such as hangman, pictionary, GIF charades, and quizzes, this is a great way to engage remote teams and build friendships.
+This is a great way to engage remote teams and build friendships.
 The game's winner gets a unique GIF with their name on it.

 The Trivia bot will also help you remember and celebrate your coworkers birthdays and anniversaries.